weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 where `$SCOPE_TOKEN` is an optional argument corresponding to your `Weave Scope` cloud service token.

-You should see output similar to the following:
+You should see something like this:

 ~~~bash
     Creating ECS cluster (weave-ecs-demo-cluster) .. done